xiaolongw1223/academic-web/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD of Geophysics
+role: PhD of Geophysics good

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: University of Houston
+- name: University of Houston good
   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)